tnichols217/notes/APBiology/2/Notes/BILL.md

 - How do cells maintain dynamic homeostasis by the movement of molecules across membranes?

-  It can pump out excess and let in more if necessary by controlling
+  It can pump out excess and let in more if necessary by controlling the diffusion through facilitated diffusion and